1

 Estates Managers often encounter challenges such as balancing maintenance needs with budget constraints, ensuring compliance with health and safety regulations, and managing multiple contractors or service providers.
 Effective communication and strong organizational skills are essential, as you’ll frequently coordinate with tenants, vendors, and internal teams.
 Staying proactive with preventative maintenance and keeping accurate records can help mitigate unexpected issues and ensure smooth operations across a diverse property portfolio.

-What does an estates manager do?
+What is an estates manager?

 What are the key skills and qualifications needed to thrive as an Estates Manager, and why are they important?